jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 ```

 # Proof of the Gradual Guarantee

+The gradual guarantee is proved by putting together the `fundamental`
+lemma with the `LR⇒GG` lemma.

 ```
 gradual-guarantee : ∀ {A}{A′}{A⊑A′ : A ⊑ A′} → (M M′ : Term)